 The Knights Templar are shrouded in mystery.
 Were they keepers of the Holy Grail?
 Or were they devil-worshipping heretics?
 Track them to Portugal.
 And discover 400 years of power and influence.
-The information in this article is taken from The Rough Guide to Portugal, your essential guide for visiting Portugal.
+The information below is based The Rough Guide to Portugal, your travel guide for Portugal.

 The Knights Templar first appeared in 12th century Jerusalem.
 Originally a military monastic order.
 Their role was to protect the Holy Land's Christian pilgrims.

 For 70 years they were sequestered at both Temple Mount and the Temple of Solomon.
 Hence the classic conspiracy theory.
 Knights find lost documents in Jerusalem.
 Then discover the Ark of the Covenant and Holy Grail.
 And even today their descendants still guard the secret locations.

 But there are some truths woven in with the mythology.

 At the height of their power, the Knights Templar had strongholds across Europe.
 But in Portugal their influence was strongest and most enduring.

 Want to delve deeper into the mystery?
 Take a Knights Templar day tour from Lisbon.

 Castelo de Almourol is probably Portugal's most photogenic fort.
 It rises from an islet on the River Tagus.
 And can only be reached by boat.